Quick Answer

 Clay, rose taupe, brass, or walnut

-Accent colors add life and warmth, but they usually work best in smaller doses that support the room instead of taking it over.
+Accent colors add life and warmth, but they work best in smaller doses that support the room instead of taking it over.

 If you want the deeper version for a specific room, the best follow-up reads are feng shui colors for living room, feng shui colors for bedroom, feng shui colors for kitchen, feng shui colors for bathroom, feng shui colors for office, and feng shui entryway colors.